Northwestern Media

 Northwestern Media is the Christian radio ministry of the University of Northwestern – St. Paul, an evangelical university in Roseville, Minnesota.
-Northwestern Media operates two radio networks serving listeners primarily in the Midwestern United States: the Life Network, a contemporary Christian music station, and the Faith Network with Christian talk and teaching programming.
+Northwestern Media operates three radio networks serving listeners primarily in the Midwestern United States: the Life Network, a Christian adult contemporary music station; the Faith Network, with Christian talk and teaching programs; and Spirit FM, also playing Christian adult contemporary music.

 History

 Northwestern Schools, as it was then known, entered the broadcasting business with the launch of KTIS-AM-FM in the Twin Cities on February 7, 1949.
 The construction of KTIS, costing $40,000, was entirely underwritten by the school's students.
 Its radio ministry soon expanded.
-On April 1, 1953, it bought KBOK in Waterloo, Iowa and changed its call letters to KNWS.
-Growth continued with the October 25, 1955, launch of Fargo's KFNW and its 1961 acquisition of KIHO in Sioux Falls, which became KNWC.
+On April 1, 1953, it bought KBOK in Waterloo, Iowa, and changed its call letters to KNWS.
+Growth continued with the October 25, 1955, launch of KFNW in Fargo, North Dakota, and its 1961 acquisition of KIHO in Sioux Falls, which became KNWC.
 Northwestern built FM stations in all three cities in 1965 (Fargo's KFNW-FM and Waterloo's KNWS-FM) and 1969 (KNWC-FM in Sioux Falls).
 Northwestern acquired WRVB-FM in Madison, Wisconsin, in 1973, changing it to WNWC; the college would buy an AM station there in 1997.

-In 1983, KDNI in Duluth, Minnesota came to air; it was joined by KDNW, a second frequency, in 1992.
+In 1983, KDNI in Duluth, Minnesota,came to air; it was joined by KDNW, a second frequency, in 1992.
 Des Moines, Iowa, became part of Northwestern Media's footprint when radio stations KJJC and KLRX were bought out of receivership and became KNWI and KNWM in 2004.
-KJNW FM in Kansas City was acquired in 2013 from Calvary Bible College.
+KLJC in Kansas City was acquired in 2013 from Calvary Bible College and renamed it KJNW.

 Station sales

 In 2010, citing years of low listener support and the fact that it was subsidized by the rest of the network, Northwestern College closed WSMR in Sarasota, Florida, which it had built in 1996; the station was sold to the University of South Florida for $1.275 million and began broadcasting classical music.

-Between 2007 and 2012, Northwestern owned a third station, KFNL in the Fargo, North Dakota, area.
+Between 2007 and 2012, Northwestern owned a third station in the Fargo area, KFNL.
 The station was sold to a commercial broadcaster, Mediactive, LLC, in 2012 and is now KBMW-FM.

 Between April and August 2018, UNW briefly owned two secular stations, KDSN-AM-FM, in Denison, Iowa.
 UNW had acquired the stations in order to move KDSN-FM to another frequency and facilitate a signal upgrade for KNWI.